-Still, can you gather together sufficient evidence to plan the defeat of declarer here?
+Still, can you gather together sufficient evidence to plan the defeat of declarer?

 West North East South

+1♦ Р 1♠ Р

 1NT Р 4♠ Р

-P P
+Р Р

-Lead: 🕭 T
+Lead: T

-West opens 1NT and East, holding a fine Spade suit and 10 points, tries his luck with $4 \ge 10^{-10}$.
+West opens 1♦ and rebids 1NT to show a balanced 15-16 points.
+East, holding a fine Spade suit and 10 points, tries his luck with 4♠.

-With a Club sequence (the ♠10 9 8) we decide to lead that suit, hoping to lead through some vulnerable honors on the table.
+With a Club sequence (the €10 9 8) we decide to lead that suit, hoping to lead through some vulnerable honours on the table.
 Nope, not today, although the lead gives nothing away to declarer.

 First, let's look at this from the declarer's point of view.
-In $4 \div$ he's got a Spade loser, two Heart losers and one possible Diamond loser.
-He's hoping to promote a Heart as a place to dump a loser in hand; if he can't do that he'll fall back on the Diamond finesse.
+In 4♠ he's got a Spade loser, two Heart losers and one possible Diamond loser.
+He's hoping to set up a Heart trick as a place to dump a loser in hand; if he can't do that he'll fall back on the Diamond finesse.

-As South we figure partner for 10 points at most, and with his honors behind the big hand, we may have a chance to set this.
-We just need to know which honors he has, if any.
-Of course, declarer could easily have all the missing high cards for his 4 bid and game could be easy.
+As South we figure partner for 10 points at most, and with his honours behind the big hand, we may have a chance to set this.
+We just need to know which honours he has, if any.
+Of course, declarer could easily have all the missing high cards for his 41⁄2 bid and game could be easy.

-Our Big Moment comes when declarer, after pulling trumps, leads a Heart to promote dummy's and provide a dumping ground.
-What cards might partner hold to beat $4 \pm ?$ We know that we have no Club trick and only one Spade trick.
-What red honors will allow us to take four tricks in defense?
+Our Big Moment comes when declarer, after drawing trumps, leads a Heart to establish a slow trick there and provide a dumping ground.
+What cards might partner hold to beat 4•?
+We know that we have no Club trick and only one Spade trick.
+What red honours will allow us to take four tricks in defence?

-The answer is that North must have the $\mathbf{\Psi}$ K and the $\mathbf{\Phi}$ K and to take advantage of that we must play second hand high in order to fire a Diamond through the dummy.
+The answer is that North must have the ♥K and the ♦K and to take advantage of that we must play second hand high in order to fire a Diamond through the dummy.

-With partner still holding the \forall K as an entry, it makes no difference should declarer go up with his \diamond A. Because we rose with the \forall A to fire through a Diamond he cannot make 4 \pm .
-In practice, our defense forces declarer to try the Diamond finesse.
+With partner still holding the ♥K as an entry, it makes no difference should declarer go up with his ◆A. Because we rose with the ♥A to fire through a Diamond he cannot make 4♠.
+In practice, our defence forces declarer to try the Diamond finesse.
 Bad luck, sir.
 Not today.

-Now, let's visualize what would happen if we were to play low on the first round of Hearts.
+Now, let's visualise what would happen if we were to play low on the first round of Hearts.
 North would take the trick and would have no lead.
-Even if he led a Heart back to us, it would be too little too late, as indeed dummy's ♥Q would now be established to take care of the Diamond loser.
+Even if he led a Heart back to us, it would be too little too late, as indeed dummy's VQ would now be established to take care of the Diamond loser.